Blog Customer FeedbackBug vs Feature: The Difference, Examples & How to Prioritize

 It now automatically sorts emails into categories based on their perceived importance to the user, learning and adapting over time-based on the user's actions.
 This drastically improved users' productivity and reduced the time spent sifting through less important messages.

-Bug vs feature: how to prioritize
+Bug vs feature: How to prioritize

 Prioritizing between fixing bugs and shipping new features can seem hard, especially if your feedback boards are full of feature requests.

 However, it's actually quite simple.
 Bugs and feature requests boil down to one thing - missing functionality.
+Start by asking yourself:

 1. What impacts users more?